Observation of coherent oscillations in association of dimers from a thermal gas of ultracold atoms

-where $E_\textrm{bare}=-\hbar^2/ma_\textrm{bare}^2$ is the dimer binding energy for vanishing modulation strength, $a_\textrm{bare}=a_{bg}\Delta/(B_\textrm{bare}-B_{res})$ and $B_\textrm{bare}$ are the corresponding scattering length and magnetic field, and $\Delta$ and $B_{res}$ are the width and location of the Feshbach resonance.
+where $E_\textrm{bare}=-\hbar^2/ma_\textrm{bare}^2$ is the dimer binding energy for vanishing modulation strength in the universal limit, $a_\textrm{bare}=|a_{bg}\Delta/(B_\textrm{bare}-B_\textrm{res})|$ and $B_\textrm{bare}$ are the corresponding scattering length and magnetic field, $\Delta$ and $B_\textrm{res}$ are the width and location of the Feshbach resonance, and $A\approx 0.86$ corrects $E_\textrm{bare}$ for the finite range of the potential and the resonance strength.
 When the modulation frequency $\nu$ satisfies the resonance condition, i.e. $E_d=h\nu$, dimers are formed most efficiently~\cite{Thompson05}.
 Thus, characterizing the optimal dimer conversion efficiency as a function of modulation strength and using Eq.~(\ref{eq:Eshift}) allows for accurate calibration of $b_0$ at the position of atoms.
 This information is important to verify the first condition to observe St\"uckelberg oscillations.

 In the experiment the modulation frequency is fixed and we scan the magnetic field bias to find the resonance response in dimer association.
 Recasting Eq.~(\ref{eq:Eshift}) in this language we get: